Geometry-Preserving Encoder/Decoder in Latent Generative Models: Algorithm

-\subsection{Algorithm for the GPE encoder}
+\textbf{Parallel Training:} Once the encoder $T$ is fixed and the latent codes $z_i = T(x_i)$ are computed, the training of the decoder $S$ and the flow model $R$ are independent.
+This allows them to be trained in parallel, reducing the overall wall-clock training time.

-Let's delve into the details of the first part of the algorithm.
-Given a data distribution $\mu \in \mathbb{P}(\mathcal{M})$, the initial step aims to compute the geometry-preserving encoder $T:\mathcal{M}\rightarrow\mathbb{R}^d$ by solving the optimization problem in \eqref{eq:gme-cost}.
-Let $T_{w_T}$ be a neural network function that approximates the map $T$, where $w_T$ is a vector of neural network parameters.
-The algorithm is presented in Algorithm~\ref{alg:T}.
+\subsection{Algorithm for the GPE Encoder}

-\subsection{Algorithm for the GPE decoder}
+The first step is to compute the geometry-preserving encoder $T:\mathcal{M}\rightarrow\mathbb{R}^d$ by minimizing the discrete GME cost.
+We parameterize $T$ as a neural network $T_{w_T}$.
+This step ensures that the intrinsic geometry of the data manifold $\mathcal{M}$ is preserved in the latent space $\mathbb{R}^d$.
+The algorithm can be found in \Cref{alg:T}.

-Now, given the encoder $T$, we present the algorithm for computing the decoder $S:T(\mathcal{M})\to{\R^D}$ which is an inverse map $S = T^{-1}$.
-Let $S_{w_S}$ be a neural network function approximating the map $S$, where $w_S$ is a vector of neural network parameters.
-By employing a simple $L^2$ loss function,
+\subsection{Algorithm for the GPE Decoder}